dr-jam/FactoryExercise/README.md

 |                     |  Energy |      2      |    1   |   0.5  |
 |                     |  Arcane |     0.5     |    2   |    1   |

 This class does not need to be a `MonoBehavior` or `ScriptableObject`.
-In fact, it doesn't necessarily have to be a class.
-It does need to provide a static function that takes the parameters of a shield and the parameters of a projectile and returns a damage value as deonted by the combat algorithm.
+It doesn't necessarily have to be a class.
+It does need to provide a static function that takes the parameters of a shield and the parameters of a projectile and returns a damage value as denoted by the combat algorithm.

 ## Stage 3: Factories and Specifications

 Your task is to create factories that generate shields and projectiles via specification classes.
-These generated items should be insantiated as `GameObjects`.
+These generated items should be instantiated as `GameObjects`.
 Use shield and projectile placeholders in the Unity project as a guide for how they should interact with the scene.

 ### Stage 3.1: Specific Construction

-This task has the following objectivse:
+This task has the following objectives:
 1. Create a `ShieldFactory` and a `ProjectileFactory` using the factory design pattern.
 2. You need to create `ShieldSpec` and `ProjectileSpec` classes whose only role is to hold a specification to be used by your factory.
-These type of data classes typically only have properties and no methods.
+These types of data classes typically only have properties and no methods.
 3. Your factories `Build` function should take a specification class as a parameter and should Instantiate a new `GameObject` based on the specification.
-4. Your factories should be able `GenerateRandomShield`s and `GenerateRandomProjectile`s with properies within the stated specification ranges.
+4. Your factories should be able `GenerateRandomShield`s and `GenerateRandomProjectile`s with properties within the stated specification ranges.

 The automated factories in Aegis largely build to external specifications.
-Specifications consists of the following values and ranges:
+Specifications consist of the following values and ranges:

 Shield Specifications:
 * Capacity: 50 to 250